AathreyaG/reactai-starter/analysis.md

 ### Problem Analysis

 - **Objective**: Develop an application for the GSA Acquisition Workforce to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.

 - **Functional Requirements**:
-  - Upload CSV files through a web interface.
+  - Upload CSV files through a web interface with a file size limit of 100MB.
   - Allow varying file sizes for upload.
   - Enable searching and editing of product catalogs.
   - Allow downloading or publishing of the entire catalog to GSA marketplaces.